Safe-DS/Library/docs/glossary.md

 ## Tagged Table
 In addition to a regular table, a Tagged Table will mark one column as tagged, meaning that an applied algorithm will train to predict its entries.
+The marked column is referred to as ["target"](#target).

 ## Target
 The target variable of a dataset is the feature of a dataset about which you want to gain a deeper understanding.

 ## Test Set
-A set of examples used only to assess the performance of a fully-specified classifier.
+A set of examples used only to assess the performance of a fully-specified [classifier](#classification).

 ## Training Set
-A set of examples used for learning, that is to fit the parameters of the classifier.
+A set of examples used for learning, that is to fit the parameters of the [classifier](#classification).

 ## True Negative (TN)
 An outcome is considered to be a true negative, if the data model has correctly predicted a value of negative class.